Dance Theatre Fairbanks

 Please talk with DTF staff for placement in classes.
 Rough age guidelines for classes are as follows:

 Ages 3-4 Creative Movement/Tiny Tots Tap

 Ages 7+ Level 1

 Ages 15+ Level 4 and Level 5 by placement

 Class level placement will be evaluated by our staff and involves factors including: physical, social, experience and additional classes being taken.
 Each level of class is designed to be a two to three year process.
 Dancers should expect to progress through each level as a beginner, an intermediate, and an advanced dancer before advancing to the next level.

-Creative Movement is an introduction to dance for the youngest dancers.
+Creative Movement and Primary Ballet is an introduction to dance for the youngest dancers.
 Students learn through fun dance movements the concepts of counting, isolating body parts, balance, stretching, basic dance positions of the arms and feet, basic choreography while developing increased attention and retention.